-If you need to keep a nonexempt property, you may be able to buy it through a settlement or payment agreement with yor Chapter 7 case trustee.
+If you need to keep the nonexempt property, you may be able to buy it through a settlement or payment agreement with your Chapter 7 case trustee.

 Your New Jersey chapter 7 bankruptcy attorney will help you understand whether your property is exempt or not and help you keep the property you need/want by helping you choose the debt relief process that is best for your personal and financial circumstances.

 Key Steps In a Chapter 7 Bankruptcy

-Meet with an New Jersey bankruptcy attorney to determine whether you are eligible for Chapter 7.
-If you qualify, then your attorney will help you prepare and file a petition for relief under Chapter 7 of the Bankruptcy code.
+Meet with a New Jersey bankruptcy attorney to determine whether you are eligible for Chapter 7.
+If you qualify, then your attorney will help you prepare and file a petition for relief under Chapter 7 of the Bankruptcy Code.
 The filing of “petition for relief” (whether under Chapter 7, Chapter 11 or Chapter 13) triggers the imposition of the “Automatic Stay.”
 The Automatic Stay immediately stops almost all ongoing actions by creditors, from lawsuits to harassing phone calls.
 Matters NOT stopped by the Automatic Stay include child support proceedings, divorce proceedings, and other family law enforcement actions, criminal proceedings, and matters where the debtor(s) is the plaintiff.